ÉCU Film Festival | 2019

-I guess Jorik had more interest in filmmaking than I did.
+I guess Jorik have more interest in filmmaking than I did.
 His dad worked in the cinema and it was quite a natural thing for him.
 I didn't really grow up with cinema.
 But I've always been a dreamer, writing and visualising stories.
 It was at Art Academy that I started to develop a serious interest in film.

 How did you both meet?

 We met in 2008 at Gnomon, School of Visual Effects in Hollywood.
 We became flatmates and spend about a year working together on a project, as well as having many long night conversations on the carpet of our furniture-less flat.
 We discovered that we shared a mutual passion for film and that we had many overlapping interests.